aldomann/sublime-orchis/README.md

 Alternatively, if you are a git user, you can install the theme and keep up to date by cloning the repo directly into your Packages directory in the Sublime Text application settings area.

 1. Open a Terminal.
-2. Move to the `Packages` directory (you can find its location by choosing `Package Control: Browse Packages` in the `Commmand Palette`).
+2. Move to the `Packages` directory (you can find its location by choosing `Package Control: Browse Packages` in the `Command Palette`).
 3. Run `git clone https://github.com/aldomann/sublime-orchis.git`.

 ***

 ### How to Activate

-Activate the UI theme and color scheme by modifying your user preferences file, which you can find using the menu item `Sublime Text -> Preferences -> Settings - User`.
+Activate the UI theme by modifying your user preferences file, which you can find using the menu item `Sublime Text -> Preferences -> Settings - User`.

-You can choose whichever flavor you like, but don't forget to change *both* color scheme and UI theme so they match.
+*Alternatively you might want to use [Themr](https://sublime.wbond.net/packages/Themr) (available via Package Control) to change the UI theme easily.*

 ***Note: Don't forget to restart Sublime Text after activating the theme.***